MBA Interviews: What to Expect, How to Prepare, and How to Stand Out (2025)

 • Interviewer: Admissions committee, alum, or a second-year student

-• # of Interview Invites: 85-90% or more of applicants are extended an interview invitation
+• # of Interview Invites: 85-90% or more of applicants are extended an interview request

-• Format: Blind, based only on the resume; conducted virtually
+• Format: Blind, based only on the resume; typically conducted virtually

 • Timeline: Applicants schedule their own interviews within six weeks of the application deadline